 Wear loose, lightweight clothes, especially when you’re going to be outdoors.
 Don’t wear dark shades, specifically black clothes, since dark colors hold heat.
 The color white is a better choice since it reflects the sun.
 It’s also a great idea to invest in a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and never layer clothing.

 Keep yourself hydrated by drinking lots of fluids, including water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you always.
 During a heat wave or peak heat of the day, stay away from drinks with alcohol or caffeine because they can contribute to dehydration.

-To confirm your AC is in good health and is prepared to keep your home cool if there’s an emergency, call Atmostemp Service Experts Heating & Air Conditioning.
+To confirm your AC is in good health and is prepared to keep your home cool if there’s an emergency, call Atmostemp Service Experts.
 We are available around the clock so whenever you need us, we are ready for you.